-Finding a Good Child Custody Attorney
+How to Find a Good Child Custody Attorney

-By Dads’ Resource Center Executive Director Jeffrey Scott Steiner, M.Ed.
+By Jeffrey Scott Steiner, M.Ed.

 It is important to do your homework.
-Spend time online searching for attorneys in your area who practice family law.
+Spend time online searching for attorneys in your area who practice family law and have a lot of experience with successful proven cases.
 One place to start would be finding your county bar association.

-When you are done, ask yourself:
+When you are done, ask questions like:

-- How comfortable are you with the lawyer’s approach?
+How comfortable are you with the lawyer’s approach?
 Will he or she give you the balance you need between providing direction and being willing to go in the direction you want?

-- Does the lawyer point out several nuances in the custody situation that you wouldn’t have thought of on your own?
+Does the lawyer point out several nuances in the custody situation that you wouldn’t have thought of on your own?

-- Is the lawyer actually listening to your questions or merely eager to get your retainer?
+Is the lawyer actually listening to your questions or merely eager to get your retainer?

-- Is the lawyer’s estimate of the time/money needed to get through various parts of the process in the same range as our guidance or is the lawyer trying to lowball you?
+Is the lawyer’s estimate of the time/money needed to get through various parts of the process in the same range as our guidance or is the lawyer trying to lowball you?

+When you choose an attorney, you should be confident, happy and secure in knowing they will represent your best interests.
+Fathers can be overly deferential in these matters.
+It is never good for children when their parents are unnecessarily contentious.
+Once custody is established it is very hard to have it altered.
 You know both the mother and your children better than anyone else.
 Trust your gut and follow your heart.
 What is in the best interests of your children, not just today, but also a year from now, five years from now, etc.?
 You will be paying your lawyer a lot of money, they are working for you, on behalf of your children.